vkondula/ims/README.md

 ... from http://www.fit.vutbr.cz/~peringer/SIMLIB/source/

 2. Configure shared libraries
-... ensure that there is a line in */usr/local/bin* in */etc/ld.so.conf* ... if you change this file you need to run *# ldconfig*
+... ensure that there is a line */usr/local/lib* in */etc/ld.so.conf* ... if you change this file you need to run *# ldconfig*

 3. Run *make*